Pathfinder 2e - The Fighter Handbook

 - Bard: Bards are Charisma-based, and most of the options available to you involve spellcasting.
 You might be able to make use of options like Inspire Courage, but I don't think that's good enough to put the points into 14 Charisma and then spend a class feat.

 - Champion: Champion's Reaction is really good, but it might conflict with your other Reaction options like Attack of Opportunity.
 The biggest benefit is probably access to Focus Spells like Lay on Hands which will scale with your level without further investment.
+If you're going for a mounted build, you might like Divine Ally to get an animal Companion, but you can also get an animal companion from the Druid or the Ranger so that shouldn't be the only thing you want from the Champion if you choose to multiclass.

 - Cleric: Clerics have a surprisingly large amnount to offer martial classes like the Champion and the Fighter.
 The dedication feat doesn't offer much in the way of proficiencies, but the Divine spell list's cantrips include great options like Guidance (easy +1 on basically anything whenever you want it, with a cooldown) and Shield (no-hand Shield Block with a cooldown, but works great if you don't use a shield).
 Domain Initiate gives you a Focus Pool and access to several useful domain spells depending on your choice of deity.